-THE HEAD ENGLISH DEPARTMENT University of Malaya 59100 Kuala Lumpur Malaysia, This issue is funded by a very generous grant from Public Bank Berhad.
+MACLALS Department of English University of Malaya Kuala Lumpur Malaysia This issue is funded by a very generous grant from Public Bank Berhad.

 Copyright: No part of Southeast Asian Review of English may be reproduced or transmitted in any form or by any means without permission from the publisher.